Electoral Backgrounder: Constitutional disqualification and intending candidates

 - The main features of section 15 are:

-- The relevant State Parliament represented by the vacating Senator choose a person to fill the place until the expiration of the term.
+- The relevant State Parliament represented by the vacating Senator choose a person to fill the place until the expiration of the term;

-- If the Parliament is not in session, then the Governor may appoint the person;
+- If the Parliament is not in session, then the Governor may appoint the person; and

 - A person chosen is to be, where relevant and possible, a member of the same party of the Senator whose death or resignation gave rise to the vacancy.